Greg Buttle

-Gregory Ellis Buttle (born June 20, 1954 in Atlantic City, New Jersey) is a retired American football linebacker for the New York Jets.
-He played college football at Penn State University.
-He was named a Consensus All-American in 1975.
+Gregory Ellis Buttle (born June 20, 1954) is an American former professional football player who was a linebacker for the New York Jets of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions, earning consensus All-American honors in 1975.
 In 2005, he was inducted into the Nassau County Sports Hall of Fame.

-High school
+Early life

 Buttle grew up in Linwood, New Jersey, and attended Mainland Regional High School in Linwood.
 Buttle was a 4-sport letterman in football, basketball, baseball and track and field, and was also a champion oarsman while on the Margate City Beach Patrol, as well as participating in musical theatre.
 He is a member of the Ocean Rowing Hall of Fame.

 Penn State

-A 1975 Consensus All-American, Buttle was also the captain of the Nittany Lions that year.
+A 1975 consensus All-American, Buttle was also the captain of the Nittany Lions that year.
 Considered by Penn State coach Joe Paterno "as fine a linebacker as any prospect produced by this school," he still holds the school records for tackles in a game (24), and season (165).
 He stood atop the Penn State career tackles list for over 30 years, until Paul Posluszny surpassed his mark of 343 versus Wisconsin on November 4, 2006.
 In 2000 Buttle was honored with the Butkus Silver Anniversary Award, which honors the top college linebacker from 25 years ago.
 He has been named a Penn State All-Time NFL Player.